How cloud-native speeds up releases, scales and cuts costs

 Benefits of the Approach

-1. Fast updates without downtime mean new features can be rolled out in just a few days, with no downtime for users.
+1. Fast updates without downtime - new functionality is rolled out in a matter of days, with no downtime for users.

-2. Infrastructure savings mean paying only for the resources you actually use instead of buying servers.
+2. Infrastructure savings - instead of buying servers, you pay only for the resources actually used.

 3. Especially relevant for startups and seasonal products.

-4. Automatic load-based scaling adds resources as traffic grows and reduces them as it falls, optimizing costs.
+4. Automatic scaling under load - as traffic grows, the system adds resources; as it falls, it reduces them, optimizing costs.

 6. This is especially important for fintech and e-commerce.